-This is a variation of our regular Vulture Rock Ridge Loop hike where we follow an old pilgrim’s trail down the Beijing to finish the hike, instead of doing the loop.
-We’ll walk all of Vulture Rock Ridge and then following what’s left of the old paved path down through the forested hills on the Beijing side of the ridge.
+This is a variation of our regular Vulture Rock Ridge Loop hike where we follow an old pilgrim’s trail down the Beijing side of the mountains to finish the hike, instead of doing the loop.
+We’ll walk all of Vulture Rock Ridge and then follow what’s left of the old paved path down through the forested hills on the Beijing side of the ridge.

 This hike starts from a village close by to Miaofeng Temple, in Beijing’s West Mountains.
 We’ll follow part of an old pilgrims’ trail along a ridge with excellent views, up to a plateau, then up and along the Vulture Rock Ridge.